Gold Beach Oregon Rockhounding Kissing Rock Oregon

 Gold Beach Rocks

-Here, you can find agate, jasper, gabbro, quartz, and petrified wood.
-Among the most prized finds are large agates and brecciated jasper.
+Common finds include agate, jasper, gabbro, quartz, and petrified wood.
+Some of the most sought-after pieces are large banded agates and brecciated jasper.

 Gold Beach Oregon Rockhounding Hunter Creek Mouth